vistaprint/SkinnyJS/site/jquery.tutorialOverlay.md

 Overlays are designed to be used unobtrusively, but the entire programmatic API is exposed as well.

+Tutorial Overlays can be specified in the HTML via the **tutorial-overlay** class.
+Any element within this overlay element that has the **tutorial-overlay-tip** class will be a tip on the overaly.
+The main content to render in the center of the overlay is indicated with the **tutorial-overlay-content** class.
+By default, any element with a class of **close-overlay** will close the overlay when clicked.

 Here's an example of unobtrusive usage:

 {% highlight html %}